-Candidates for graduation must complete all degree requirements or be currently enrolled in all remaining credits that will complete degree requirements and satisfy all financial obligations in order to participate in commencement ceremonies.
+Candidates for graduation must complete all degree requirements and satisfy all financial obligations in order to participate in commencement ceremonies.
 Academic and financial clearances must be obtained before academic attire is issued to the student.
-Information about commencement requirements can be found at the Office of the Registrar's website:
+Information about commencement requirements can be found on the Office of the Registrar's website: